 Ideally, an Apple Mac computer is scanned through SSH.
 Enabling SSH on the computer allows Lansweeper to run the system_profiler command on the machine.
 System Profiler is an interface built into macOS that stores a variety of system data.
 In order for Lansweeper to scan macOS, you need to set up a user with SSH access to the computer.
 To retrieve installed software, you also need to ensure that Spotlight is enabled on the computer.

-To prepare a Mac computer for scanning, do the following:
+To make an Apple Mac computer meet the requirements for agentless scanning, do the following:

 - Open System Preferences... on the Mac computer.